Home » Technical Hub » Electrics: Trailer & Caravan Electrical Guide » Electronic Control Units (ECU) and Towing Looms

 Important

-If by chance you need more power around the tow bar area then you need not upgrade your power feeds.
+If, by chance, you need more power around the tow bar area, then you need not upgrade your power feeds.

 Please remember to size your earth return the same size or larger than your main power cable.